Richard Kuklinski: Roy DeMeo

-Kuklinski claimed he killed Gambino Crime family member Roy DeMeo in an interview for the 1993 book "The Iceman: The True Story of a Cold-Blooded Killer" by Anthony Bruno.
+Kuklinski claimed he killed 42-year-old Gambino crime family soldier Roy DeMeo in an interview for the 1993 book The Iceman: The True Story of a Cold-Blooded Killer by Anthony Bruno.
 He described DeMeo as a mentor of his, but after he fell behind on a loan to distribute pornography, he received a beating.
 The two later became business partners.
 Kuklinski says DeMeo taught him how murder for hire could be a way to make money.
-However, author Jerry Capeci, who has written extensively about DeMeo and the mafia, doubts Kuklinski killed DeMeo or had close ties to the DeMeo crew.
-Most sources indicate DeMeo was killed by members of his crew, with no suggestion Kuklinski was involved.
+However, author Jerry Capeci, who has written extensively about DeMeo and the Mafia, doubts Kuklinski killed DeMeo or had close ties to the DeMeo crew.
+Most sources indicate DeMeo was killed by members of his own crew, with no suggestion that Kuklinski was involved.
 Kuklinski is not mentioned in Capeci and Gene Mustain's book about the DeMeo crew, Murder Machine, or Albert DeMeo's account of his father's life in the mob, For the Sins of My Father.
 Philip Carlo, whose biography of Kuklinski includes the claim that he killed DeMeo, acknowledged in the postscript to a later edition that this claim was probably untrue.